SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    For these types,
    Objective-C methods typically return a special value (such as ``NSNotFound``) to indicate the absence of a value.
-   This assumes that the method's caller knows there is a special value to test against and remembers to check for it.
+   This approach assumes that the method's caller knows there is a special value to test against and remembers to check for it.
    Swift's optionals let you indicate the absence of a value for *any type at all*, without the need for special constants.